Nicky-Jones/DinoPark-2017/README.md

 # DinoPark-2017

-repo for Dino Park 2017, the testbed for CS3S667
+a nature simulation for ankylosaurus that involved running/fighting enemies, searching for food/water and herding